 We break down the best and the most instagrammable places in The Bahamas that you can go to and explore for your Instagram feed.
 If you’re an Instagram enthusiast, you will surely love this post about The Bahamas Instagram Spots that you can’t miss!

 The Bahamas is very Instagrammable.
 Yes!
-It is one of the most sought out places to travel in the world.
+It is one of the most sought-after places to travel in the world.
 One of the most luxurious and beautiful islands in the world, just in the Caribbean.
 Click here to book online Bahamas activities and day trips

-There are dormitory rooms that you can rent the bed for as low as $20 USD a night if you want the cheapest option.
-AirBnb are also available, mostly for about $30-45 USD a night.
-Double room hostels can costs up to $30-40 USD a night while mid-range hotels costs more or less $80 USD a night.
+There are dormitory rooms that you can rent the bed in Bahamas as low as $30 USD a night if you want the cheapest option.
+Double-room hostels can cost up to $60-80 USD a night while mid-range hotels cost more or less $120 USD a night.

 18 MOST INSTAGRAMMABLE PLACES IN THE BAHAMAS AND BEST BAHAMAS INSTAGRAM SPOTS THAT YOU CAN’T MISS